chrisemunt/mgsi/README.md

 There are two parts to a complete SIG installation:

 * The **DB Superserver**.
-This component resides inside the DB Server and is independently required by other M/Gateway Open Source products.
+This component resides inside the DB Server and is independently required by other MGateway Open Source products.
 * The **SIG** itself.
 This is effectively a client to the DB Superserver.